Who Should Get the HPV Vaccine?

 Should I get vaccinated for HPV if I haven’t and am older than 26?

-For adults aged 27 through 45 years, the public health benefit of HPV vaccination is minimal, as most sexually active adults have already been exposed to HPV — although not necessarily all of the HPV types targeted by vaccination.
+For adults aged 27 through 45 years, the public health benefit of HPV vaccination is minimal, as most sexually active adults have already been exposed to HPV — although not necessarily all the HPV types targeted by vaccination.

-Some organizations, such as the American Cancer Society, don’t recommend vaccination against HPV after age 26 because it hasn’t shown benefit past that age, mainly because by age 26 most young adults have already been exposed to HPV.
+Some organizations, such as the American Cancer Society, don’t recommend vaccination against HPV after age 26 because it hasn’t shown benefit past that age, mainly because of the likelihood of exposure by that age.
+The CDC recommends shared clinical decision making between patients and their providers because some people who are not adequately vaccinated might benefit.

 “Whether the vaccine works in older patients has not been tested on a large scale so far,” says Robert Haddad, MD, disease center leader of Dana-Farber’s Head and Neck Oncology Program, who stresses the importance of vaccinating early before any exposure to HPV.
 “The best age to vaccinate is 11 or 12, which is what I tell my patients with young kids.”